Profile

 Released the first major label LP "YOU RASCAL YOU".

-1975 15th anniversary concert.
-Invited Don Ewell (piano) as a special guest to the concert.
+1975 15th anniversary concert, invited Don Ewell (pianist) as a special guest.
 After that, exchanges with musicians from overseas have increased.

 1976 Invited Alton Purnell who had been a piano player of the George Lewis' band.
 The session with him was recorded to a 2LPs album (is re-issued as CD now).

 1979 Clarinetist Tom Sharpsteen's first visit to Japan.
-A concert with the Rascals YMCA Hall, Osaka (recorded on LP).
+Concert with the Rascals at YMCA Hall, Osaka (recorded on LP).

-1980 Geoff Bull's(trumpeter from Sydney) first visit to Japan.
+1980 Geoff Bull's(trumpeter, vocalist from Sydney) first visit to Japan.

 Appeared at the New Orleans Jazz Festival.